MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Compute/Start-AzVmssRollingOSUpgrade.md

 ## SYNOPSIS
 Starts a rolling upgrade to move all virtual machine scale set instances to the latest available Platform Image OS version.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.compute/start-azvmssrollingosupgrade) for up-to-date information.

 ## SYNTAX

 ```